zooniverse/kSWAP/README.md

 # kSWAP
 General implementation of SWAP for Zooniverse projects.
+This implementation extends SWAP (for binary tasks) to k-classes.

 ## Requirements